glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

         })
     ))

-    -- Ensure NPCs folder exists
+    -- Ensure NPCs folder exists in Workspace (can be created dynamically) local NPCsFolder = workspace:FindFirstChild("NPCs")
-    if not workspace:FindFirstChild("NPCs") then
+    if not NPCsFolder or not NPCsFolder:IsA("Folder") then NPCsFolder = Instance.new("Folder")
-        Instance.new("Folder", workspace).Name = "NPCs"
+        NPCsFolder.Name = "NPCs"
+        NPCsFolder.Parent = workspace
-        LoggerService:debug("SYSTEM", "Created NPCs folder in workspace")
+        print("Created 'NPCs' folder in workspace.")
     end

     -- Create and set up NPC model